1 DEFINITIONS AND INTERPRETATION

 “Normal Business Hours” means 9.00 am to 6.00 pm UK time, each Business Day;

 “Notice Period” means a period of 6 months unless otherwise agreed in the Order Form;

-“Order Form” means any acknowledgement of order issued by Us to which these terms may be
+“Order Form” means any acknowledgement of order issued by Us to which these terms may be attached or referenced;

 “Portal Data” means Retailer Data collected by Us on Your behalf from a Retailer’s website;